zhao-ht/GIMLET/README.md

 ## Citation

-Please cite our paper if you find it helpful.
+Please cite our paper if you find it helpful or use our datasets.
 ```
 @article{zhao2023gimlet,
   title={GIMLET: A Unified Graph-Text Model for Instruction-Based Molecule Zero-Shot Learning},